yanezreed/emg-project/README.md

 In an attempt not to lock the business into a single approach, which could become obsolete in the face of harsher restrictions on AI usage.
 I have intentionally designed this application to provide long term flexibility through this dual workflow structure.
 Offering staff/users an isolated support tool through the second workflow, rather than a complaint, but AI assisted enrichment in the first.
 Ensuring a contrived value to the business, and consequently a use for this application, regardless of future platform or policy updates.

+## Legal Disclaimer

+In terms of intent for this project, the application has solely been developed as a internal tool for Guitar Anatomy.
+Never to be publicly released, used commercially, deployed as a production system.

+Internal use will only be possible following confirmation that the system is indeed compliant with eBay’s platform policies and data handling requirements.
+Permission will need to be granted by both eBay, through the Developers Program, and Guitar Anatomy.

+To ensure compliance, both workflows have been developed and tested within the controlled sandbox API environment provided by eBay.
+With the use of mock data, to guarantee that no sensitive customer data is mishandled, or processed through a local/external AI model.